bobsummerwill/stratomercata-transcripts/intermediates/episode006-christoph-jentzsch_deepgram_raw.md

 [1900.4s] It's a it's a complete platform for decentralized applications end to end .
 [1900.4s] This was the big mission .
 [1900.4s] And, also, this was what attracted me to it .
-[1900.4s] I mean, having someone having a really proud vision of a new Internet, if you want, that's what he called web three .
-[1900.4s] That's where the term comes from because it was not just a little tool .
+[1900.4s] I mean, having someone having a really proud vision of a new Internet, if you want, that's what he called web That's where the term comes from because it was not just a little tool .
 [1900.4s] It was a complete new Internet called Web three from data to messaging [1923.1s] to smart contract blockchains to IDE to browser.
 [1927.2s] And this vision was very, very attractive .